 Lamingtons are such an Australian icon.
 When my mother made Lamingtons when I was a kid, it was a sign guests were coming.
 So for Australia Day I decided to create my own healthier version.
 Traditionally a vanilla sponge cake was cut into 4cm cubes, dipped into chocolate icing and rolled in coconut.
-The Lamington is now over 115 years old, named after Lord Lamington, who served as Governor of Queensland.
+The Lamington was first invented in the early 1900's and was named after Lord Lamington, who served as Governor of Queensland.

 * Please click on the green icon next to the ingredients listed below for extra details and helpful information.

 Preheat oven to 170c/340f.
 Line the bottom and sides of a 22cm(8.5in) square cake tin with baking paper.

 Add the eggs, milk, coconut sugar, ghee and vanilla to a blender.
 Blend using variable speed for 10 seconds, then increase to high for a further few seconds, until creamy and the coconut sugar has dissolved.

 Add the almond meal to a large bowl.
 Sifted in the coconut flour, baking soda, baking powder and salt.
 Stir to combine.
 Pour the wet mixture from the blender into the bowl.
 Mix well to thoroughly combine.

 Pour batter into the prepared cake tin and smooth over the top with a spatula.

 Bake for 30 minutes or until the cake is coming away from sides and springs back when you touch the centre.
 Allow to cool in the tin for 20 minutes.

 Place a wire cooling rack upside down on top of the cake tin, holding both together, turn the cake tin upside down so the cake slides out onto the rack.
 Let the cake finish cooling upside down.